 Curragh’s steaming coal is produced for domestic power generation and transported by rail directly to the Stanwell Power Station near Rockhampton.
 The 20 kilometre overland conveyor which transports coal from Curragh North to Curragh is the longest single flight conveyor in the world.

 Wesfarmers has a 40 per cent interest in the Bengalla open-cut coal mining joint venture, situated at Muswellbrook in the Hunter Valley in New South Wales.
-Coal and Allied manages the operation, which is capable of producing around seven million tonnes of steaming coal for both domestic and export purposes.
+Coal and Allied manages the operation, which is capable of producing more than six million tonnes of steaming coal for both domestic and export purposes.